LoRA – low rank adaptation of large language models

 ) )

-We see that they are the same except at the end, where in the original model there was a normal linear layer and in the model with LoRA there is a LoRALinear layer that inside has the linear layer of the original model and a LoRALayer layer.
+We see that they are the same except at the end, where in the original model there was a normal linear layer and in the model with LoRA there is a LoRALinear layer which inside has the original model's linear layer and a LoRALayer.

 Traininglink image 44

-Once the model has been instantiated with LoRA, let's train it as usual
+Once the model has been instantiated with LoRA, we are going to train it as usual

-As we have said, in the post Fine tuning SLMs we used a batch size of 28 for the training loop and 40 for the evaluation loop, while now that there are fewer trainable parameters we can use a larger batch size.
+As we mentioned, in the post Fine tuning SLMs we used a batch size of 28 for the training loop and 40 for the evaluation loop, while now that there are fewer trainable parameters we can use a larger batch size.

 Why does this happen?
-When training a model, the model and its gradients must be saved in the GPU memory, so both with LoRA and without LoRA the model must be saved, but in the case of LoRA only the gradients of 12k parameters are saved, while with LoRA the gradients of 128M parameters are saved, so with LoRA less GPU memory is needed, so a larger batch size can be used.
+When training a model, you need to store the model and its gradients in the GPU memory.
+Therefore, whether using LoRA or not, the model itself still needs to be stored.
+However, with LoRA, only the gradients of 12k parameters are stored, whereas without LoRA, the gradients of 128M parameters are stored.
+This means that with LoRA, less GPU memory is required, allowing for a larger batch size.

 from transformers import TrainingArguments